 REPLACEstatements) can be replicated using statement-based replication.
 Any nondeterministic behavior is difficult to replicate when using statement-based replication.
 Examples of such Data Modification Language (DML) statements include the following:

 A statement that depends on a UDF or stored program that is nondeterministic, since the value returned by such a UDF or stored program or depends on factors other than the parameters supplied to it.
-(Row-based replication, however, simply replicates the value returned by the UDF or stored program, so its effect on table rows and data is the same on both the master and slave.)
+(Row-based replication, however, simply replicates the value returned by the UDF or stored program, so its effect on table rows and data is the same on both the source and replica.)
 See Section 4.1.16, “Replication of Invoked Features”, for more information.

 Locking read statements (